ispc/ispc/docs/perfguide.rst

 Since the index ``i`` is a varying value, the program instances in the gang will in general be reading different locations in the array ``x``.
-Because current CPUs have a "gather" instruction, the ``ispc`` compiler has to serialize these memory reads, performing a separate memory load for each running program instance, packing the result into ``f``.
+Because not all CPUs have a "gather" instruction, the ``ispc`` compiler has to serialize these memory reads, performing a separate memory load for each running program instance, packing the result into ``f``.
 (The analogous case happens for a write into ``x[i]``.)